-Alison Davis is founder and CEO of Davis & Company, the award-winning employee communication firm that for over 35 years has helped leading companies reach, engage and motivate their employees.
-Alison sets strategic direction for the firm, consults with clients on their toughest communication challenges and leads development of new products and services.
+Alison Davis was a pioneer, founding one of the first firms to specialize in employee communication.
+She led Davis & Company for over 35 years setting strategic direction for the firm, consulting with clients on their toughest communication challenges, and leading the development of new products and services.

-Alison has written or edited these groundbreaking books: What’s Next: 9 ways to reinvent employee communication, 49 ways to improve employee communications, The Definitive Guide to HR Communication, Your Attention, Please and Revitalize Town Hall Meetings.
-Alison is a former online columnist for The New York Times and Inc. and frequently writes articles for leading business and trade publications.
+Alison wrote and edited several groundbreaking books for the internal communication community: What’s Next: 9 ways to reinvent employee communication, 49 ways to improve employee communications, The Definitive Guide to HR Communication, Your Attention, Please and Revitalize Town Hall Meetings.
+Alison was a former online columnist for The New York Times and Inc., and frequently wrote articles for leading business and trade publications.